 Many experienced real estate agents have risen to the challenge of what it takes to work effectively with the Internet-empowered consumer.
 Although a surprisingly high percentage of agents are still slow to regularly use e-mail as a means of client communication, many have adjusted to the concept of checking their e-mail at least once a day.
 Also, many have realized the importance of providing full exposure of listings on several Internet sites, with numerous color digital photo images and full descriptive text, so prospective buyers anywhere in the world can view a home and its property.

-A recent development that has created difficulties for some buyers and sellers is the “e-realtor”, an agent who only works with brokers that are only on the Internet.
+A recent development that has created difficulties for some buyers and sellers is the “e-realtor,” an agent who only works with brokers that are only on the Internet.
 Such agents have no local office, do not personally network with other agents, generally have little or no support staff or team to assist in all the details involved in a transaction, and many have no expertise in the specific area a property is located.
 These agents often offer a financial incentive to attract clients.

 Although the Internet has revolutionized the process of real estate, I think that professional counseling skills will always be of high value to both buyers and sellers of homes.
-The decisions and actions involved include a tremendous amount of legal, financial, practical and emotional detail and issues.
+The decisions and actions involved include a tremendous amount of legal, financial, practical, and emotional detail and issues.
 Research on computers is no substitute for actually seeing and feeling the homes, and the knowledge and negotiation skills of an experienced real estate agent can easily make a difference of tens of thousands of dollars.

 An experienced agent may also help in creative problem-solving, disclosure issues, and in resolving differences between positions or viewpoints held by buyers and sellers.
-Personal service will always be highly useful and valued in transactions where hand-holding and resource-providing is essential to the success of buyers and sellers.
+Personal service will always be highly useful and valued in transactions where hand-holding and resource-providing are essential to the success of buyers and sellers.

 How Can a Buyer or Seller Find Out Which Agents Are the Most Internet-savvy?